find us and Meet our Editorial Board

 Brodwyn Fischer is a Professor of History at the University of Chicago.
 She specialises in the study of cities, citizenship, law, migration, race and social inequality in Latin America and especially in Brazil

-Sarah Knott is Associate Professor in the department of History at Indiana University.
-She is a scholar of early America and the revolutionary Atlantic world, and her research focuses on the intricate meeting-ground of politics, culture and society.
+Sarah Knott is Hillary Rodham Clinton Professor of Women’s History and a Fellow of St. John’s College, Oxford.
+She is a scholar of early America and the revolutionary Atlantic world, her research focused on the intricate meeting of politics, culture and society.

 Su Lin Lewis is Associate Professor in Global History at the University of Bristol.
 Her research focuses on urban history, feminism, decolonisation, and transnational social movements, primarily in southeast Asia from the late colonial era to the Cold War.